FearlessSolutions/fearless-design/3-Checklists/Accessibility Checklist 508.md

 <h2>508 Accessibility Checklist</h2>
-Edit list in markdown in order to add a "check" next to your task that has been completed.
+<h4>Edit list in markdown in order to add a "check" next to your task that has been completed.</h4>

 - [x] Here is an example of a completed task.